Bealby/Milestone-Project-2/README.md

 This Website aims to entice curiosity into Jack Fairfield's journey, through the second wold war, increasing users desire to learn more.

-The Website will mainly for family and friends who have been very keen to learn more about Jack Fairfield's life.
+The Website will mainly be for family and friends who have been very keen to learn more about Jack Fairfield's life.
 As the Website expands however, this interest could be expanded to Military Musuems and the general public.